prebid/Prebid.js/modules/exchainPrebidAdapter.md

 This module provides Uniq ID for every bidding request.
 It prevents from duplicate bidding requests from the same user.

-Analytics adapter for uBid.
+Analytics adapter.
 Contact slonofanya@gmail.com for information.